TobiasBielefeld/Simple-Solitaire/README.md

 Play Solitaire with this simple game!

-Currently you can play Klondike, Freecell, Yukon, Spider, Simple Simon and Golf!
+Currently you can play AcesUp, Forty&Eight, FreeCell, Golf, Gypsy, Klondike, Mod3, Pyramid, SimpleSimon, Spider, Tripeaks und Yukon!
 If you want me to add more games, please tell me.

 Highly customizable:
 There are 6 different looking card sets in this game, 12 different card backgrounds and 6 different background colours.
 So you have a large choice to customize your experience!